 Best Brickell restaurants

 Why go?
 Chef Diego Oka is constantly experimenting with new recipes, so whether it’s your first time at La Mar or your 20th (lucky you), there’s always something fresh and exciting to experience.
-On the off chance you’ve tried it all, La Mar’s bachiche tiradito with aged parmesan is worth going in for seconds.
+Highlights among the new additions include the mole nikkei with pork belly and the torrejas de choclo, savory corn cakes topped with fresh seafood.

 What is it?
-Famed Venezuelan chef Carlos Garcia’s first U.S. restaurant wows diners with elevated homestyle dishes like uni topped with a fried egg and carbonara pasta tossed with octopus.
+Famed Venezuelan chef Carlos Garcia’s first U.S. restaurant wows diners with innovative riffs on homestyle recipes—think fries topped with uni and carbonara pasta tossed with octopus.

 Why go?
-Take a seat at the wrap-around counter and watch as he and his team of talented toques whip up Latin American comfort food from the restaurant’s signature open kitchen—complete with a Josper oven.
+Take a seat at the wrap-around counter and watch as he and his team of talented toques whip up Latin American comfort food from the restaurant’s signature open kitchen.
 Obra affords every diner the chef’s table experience without the pressure of a prix-fixe menu or steep prices.